LEAGUE SETUP:

 Each pick of your draft, the commissioner will look at List 1 to determine which position to draft for that round/pick.
 Then he will draft the highest-ranking player still available on List 2 for each pick.

-Dropping players during the draft: There will be no dropping of players, nor will there be any trading allowed, during the draft under any circumstances.
+Dropping players during the draft: There will be no dropping of players, nor will there be any trading allowed, during the draft.

 Waiver Period after the Draft: Once the draft is over, all players not on a team roster will be placed in a 48-hour waiver period, also known as preseason waivers.